 “Relax, people,” the wife said of the current atmosphere, whether it’s language battles or dog prohibitions.
 “Stop generalizing!
 Every time something good happens, it’s ruined!”

 One can sympathize.
-Still, it seems I do not have to keep looking at the floor when I do my mallwalk.
+Still, it seems I do not have to keep looking at the floor when I do my mallwalk. n